Heating costs: gas vs oil vs electric storage heaters

 The cheapest way to heat a house is with Gas and it has been for a long time.
 That’s probably the main reason why 23 million homes in the UK have gas boilers, compared to only 2 million using electric storage heaters, and 1 million oil fired boilers (DECC).

 But that’s just the simple answer.
-In this guide we're going to take a closer look at the difference in heating costs between gas boilers vs electric storage heaters vs oil fired boilers - and then look at five options for keeping our heating bills in check.
+In this guide, we're going to take a closer look at the difference in heating costs between gas boilers, electric storage heaters, and oil-fired boilers - and then look at ways to keep your heating bills in check.
 Whether that’s by adopting a new technology (like VCharge Heat from OVO) to transform your storage heaters, or by making simple adjustments to your thermostat.

 Gas trumps electric storage heaters and oil boilers